 Choose the desired site and click Templates in the upper menu.

-- add title, navigation buttons, or progress bar,
+- Add a title, navigation buttons, or progress bar.

-- add custom class if you’re using CSS
+- Add a custom class if you’re using CSS.

 When you create custom step templates, they will be associated with the site owner's account.
 This will allow you to use your templates across different sites.
 You can always find your templates in the Templates section in the Authoring tool.